This Monday, New York Magazine is holding it’s annual New York Taste event. This year it is being held in The Waterfront Building.

 Hitting up the event, you will get the chance to enjoy the flavor of all New York has to offer, with restaurants from all the different neighborhoods participating.

 Held in the historic Waterfront Building at 269 Eleventh Avenue (between West 27th and 28th Streets) New York, NY 10001, the venue itself is a sight to see.
 Built in 1891, the Waterfront Building was amongst the most ambitious structures of its time.
-Constructed in the style of a medieval fortress, it was a huge hub of commerce.
+Constructed in the style of a medieval fortress, it was a massive hub of commerce.

 Composed of seven warehouses, the original building had dual rail lines running through the central corridor, connecting the docks to 11th Avenue and being the only facility in the city with the direct river, road, and rail access.
-The building has been thoroughly renovated since being built 122 years ago and now hosts major events, including the annual New York Taste, now celebrating 15 years.
+The building has been thoroughly renovated since being built 122 years ago and now hosts significant events, including the annual New York Taste, now celebrating 15 years.

 Not far away from The Waterfront Building is the much talked about Master Plan community, Hudson Yards.
-The largest real estate development in America, Hudson Yards seeks to transform the city.
+The most extensive real estate development in America, Hudson Yards seeks to transform the city.
 With 26 acres to develop, half of the space will become open spaces and parks with the rest transforming into a model mixed-use community.

 Developed by Related Companies and Oxford Properties, Hudson Yards brings together top architectural firms Kohn Pederson Fox (KFP) with unused city space to create an upcoming New York City destination.